django/django/docs/channel_layer_spec.rst

 * ``groups``: Allows grouping of channels to allow broadcast; see below for more.
 * ``flush``: Allows easier testing and development with channel layers.
-* ``statistics``: Allows channel layers to provide global and per-channel statistics.

 There is potential to add further extensions; these may be defined by a separate specification, or a new version of this specification.